Cost of LivingUpdated May 2026

 How does Bellingham compare to other west cities?

-Among western cities in our database, Bellingham ranks as one of the more affordable options for cost of living.
+Among western cities in our database, Bellingham ranks on the higher end for cost of living.
 Nearby alternatives include Seattle and Bellevue.
 Use our comparison tool to see exact category-by-category differences.

 How much does cost of living cost in Bellingham?